HMCS Ville de Québec (FFH 332)

 HMCS Ville de Québec (FFH 332) (commonly referred to as VDQ) is a that has served in the Canadian Forces and Royal Canadian Navy since 1993.
 Ville de Québec is the third vessel in her class which is the name for the Canadian Patrol Frigate Project.
-The frigate is the second Royal Canadian Navy ship to be named Ville de Québec and is Canada's only warship operating entirely in French.
+The frigate is the second Royal Canadian Navy ship to be named Ville de Québec.
 She is assigned to Maritime Forces Atlantic (MARLANT) and is homeported at CFB Halifax.
 The vessel serves on MARLANT missions protecting Canada's sovereignty in the Atlantic Ocean and enforcing Canadian laws in its territorial sea and exclusive economic zone.